AdmanDev/socketio-decorator/README.md

         The above code will emit a `newMessage` event to the `room1` room.
 The event will only be emitted if the `isUserAllowedToSendMessage` function returns `true`.
 .

-    - If you return an array of `EmitOption` objects, an event will be emitted for each `EmitOption` items.
+    - If you return an array of `EmitterOption` objects, an event will be emitted for each `EmitterOption` items.

         ```typescript
         @SocketOn("multiple-events")